ClimateImpactLab/energy-code-release-2020/README.md

 	6. Robustness- Last decade SEE pg.
 61
 	7. Tech trends SEE pg.
 63-64

-## Instructions for Constructing the Analysis Dataset
+## Instructions for producing analysis related figures
 1. Run
     1. Global regression SEE Figure A.5 on pg.
 39
 	2. Income decile regression SEE Figure 1A on pg.
 10